davidmoten/geo/README.md

 ```
 The starred line corresponds to the hash length suggested above and corresponds to the lowest value of `n*m/a`.

 The recommended hash length for this example is 3.
-Increasing to 5 and above could clearly have a big impact on processing times but this will depend on your situation.
+Increasing to 4 may be advantageous depending on your situation.
+Increasing to 5 and above could clearly have a big negative impact on processing times but this will depend again on your situation.

 A rigorous exploration of this topic would be fun to do or see.
 Let me know if you've done it or have a link and I'll update this page!